valohai/valohai-self-hosted-aws-tf/README.md

 * Run `terraform plan -out="valohai-init" -var-file=variables.tfvars` to create an execution plan and see what kind of changes will be applied to your AWS Project.
 * Finally run `terraform apply "valohai-init"` to configure the resources needed for a Valohai Hybrid AWS Installation.

+> **Note:** Deploy the control plane first (`install_control_plane = true`, `install_workers = false`) and wait for it to complete fully before running a second apply to install workers.
+The worker setup depends on resources created by the control plane — such as the IAM master role, VPC, Redis, and especially the Valohai app — being fully provisioned and available.

+### Deploying workers in a separate AWS account

+If you want to run Valohai workers in a different AWS account from the control plane (Valohai app EC2 instance, database, Redis, load balancer), see [CROSS_ACCOUNT_SETUP.md](CROSS_ACCOUNT_SETUP.md) for step-by-step instructions.
+That guide covers:

+* Separate `variables.tfvars` files for each deployment
+* IAM cross-account trust relationships
+* Terraform state management for multiple accounts
+* Provider configuration for multi-account deployments

 ### Important
 This example template will create an EC2 instance with port 80 open to the world.
 Users can then access the Valohai environment directly through their browser.
 It's a best practice to use HTTPS and forward all of your HTTP requets to HTTPS.